Sindhis in India: Ulhasnagar

 Ulhasnagar, Maharashtra is a municipal town and the headquarters of the Tehsil bearing the same name.
 It is a railway station on the Mumbai-Pune route of the Central Railway.
-Ulhasnagar, a colony of Sindhi Hindu refugees, is 61 years old.
+Ulhasnagar, a colony of Sindhi Hindu migrants, is 61 years old.
 Situated 58 km from Mumbai, the once-barren land has developed into a town in the Thane district, Maharashtra.
 Originally, known as Kalyan Military transit camp (or Kalyan Camp), Ulhasnagar was set up especially to accommodate 6,000 soldiers and 30,000 others during World War II.
 There were 2,126 barracks and about 1,173 housed personnel.
 The majority of barracks had large central halls with rooms attached to either end.
-The camp had a deserted look at the end of the war and served as a ready and ideal ground for the partition refugees.
-Sindhi refugees, in particular, began life anew in Ulhasnagar after the partition of India.
+The camp had a deserted look at the end of the war and served as a ready and ideal ground for the partition migrants.
+Sindhi migrants, in particular, began life anew in Ulhasnagar after the partition of India.

 Cox Town, Bangalore

-Refugee Sindhi Hindus from Hyderabad migrated to Bangalore through Mumbai and Goa.
+Migrant Sindhi Hindus from Hyderabad migrated to Bangalore through Mumbai and Goa.
 A community housing society was created in Cox Town, with a temple, Sindhi Association and a Sindhi Social Hall, a community hub for celebrations, marriages and festivals such as Holi and Guru Nanak Jayanti.
 The immigration of the community resulted in the introduction of Sindhi culture and cuisine to the city.